Medically reviewed by Drugs.com. Last updated on Jul 14, 2023.

 Applies to the following strengths: 10.5 mg; 21 mg; 42 mg

 Usual Adult Dose for Schizophrenia

 42 mg orally once a day

-Use: Treatment of schizophrenia
+Use: For the treatment of schizophrenia

 Usual Adult Dose for Bipolar Disorder